 Check that your project is open and visible in the Catalog Designer toolbar area at the top of the screen.

-Go to Catalog Designer > Items.
+Go to Product > Item in Quick Start Menu.

 As before, select New for adding a new item, then enter field values in the Item Detail panel as shown in the table below: